Chickeninvader/DAAD-RISE-Germany/README.md

 GPU: A100, Time allocation: 1 day

-For more detail please refer to the presentation
+For more detail please refer to the report

 ## Future Work